bhisaac/5eFP/5eFP-SRD.md

 You gain the following game features while wearing heavy armor.

-- **_Heavy Armor (Encounter, Rest)_.** Whenever an attack critically hits you while wearing heavy armor, you can use this feature to treat it as a regular hit.
+- **_Heavy Armor (Rest)_.** Whenever an attack critically hits you while wearing heavy armor, you can use this feature to treat it as a regular hit.

 ...